mobilejazz/harmony-reference/Logger.md

     ///   - tag: An additional label to help categorise logs.
-    ///   - message: The message to be logged. func log(level: LogLevel, tag: String?, message: String) }
+    ///   - message: The message to be logged. func log(level: LogLevel, tag: String?, message: String)

+    /// Logs a key-value pair
+    ///
+    /// - Parameters:
+    ///   - key: They key
+    ///   - value: The value
+    func log(key: String, value: Any?)
+}

 // MARK: - Default implementations